SlybootsStudio/iqrpg.guide/faq.md

 - Sell your drops!
 These include keys, stones, gems, ingredients, and tool/weapon/armor components.
 As a newbie you will not have much use for them.
 Obviously if you need the components to improve your main skill then don't sell them.
 - Pay IRL $$$
-- xtrade in from other games.
+- X-trade in from other games.
 - I won't lie to you, the early game is tough.
 It takes a bit of gold to make more gold.
 Stick to it and you'll slowly progress.
 It's an idle game after all.
 Marathon, not a sprint.

 ### Why is this item so expensive?